Greening: Green qualities and assessment

-Assessment

-Environmentally friendly companies such as Green Home have developed a rigorous approval policy that allows consumers to qualify each product based upon these criteria as they apply to specific product categories.

 Health benefits of greening

 Exposure to greening initiatives has proven to achieve great health benefits for people of all ages.
 Greening can alleviate stressors of an urban environment, providing more opportunities to experience tranquility, reduce noise, and induce cooling effects.
 Exposure to greening initiatives can benefit both physical and mental health and can lead to more environmental awareness.
 Greening includes habitat restoration, planting trees, food gardening and naturalization.

 Health benefits of greening in schools

 Children have been a particular focus in this area of research due to the increasingly limited access to green spaces and nature.
-In urban areas, parents or guardians may favor playing indoors versus outdoors based on the perception of safety and concerns.
+In urban areas, parents or guardians may favor playing indoors versus outdoors based on the perception of and concerns for safety.
 For example, families who live farther away from green spaces are more likely to push for indoor activities because of close proximity to busy roads or construction sites.
-On average, children in the United States spend about 1,000 hours a year in school.
-Therefore, schools are an excellent tool for greening initiatives that involve children in urban spaces.